 - In Kumar's Imagine Spot of loving the bag of weed, the scene where he abuses the bag while working at an adding machine parodies a similar scene in Raging Bull.

 - The phone booth Kumar points out to Harold is a reference to Bill & Ted's Excellent Adventure.

 - Word of God says that the British twins are a nod to the Pigeon sisters in The Odd Couple.

-- Not to mention that the real Cherry Hill is a very suburban area—it's 20 minutes down a major highway from Philadelphianote —it is nowhere near as rural as depicted in the film.
+- Not to mention that the real Cherry Hill is a very suburban area with a shopping mall—it's 20 minutes down a major highway from Philadelphianote —it is nowhere near as rural as depicted in the film.